-Geographical coverage encompasses the European Union and Council of Europe members and other signatory states of the European Cultural Convention, as well as neighbouring South Mediterranean countries.
+Geographical coverage encompasses the European Union and the Council of Europe members and other signatory states of the European Cultural Convention, as well as neighbouring South Mediterranean countries.

-- Participation/citizenship, including new concepts and tools
+- Participation/citizenship, including new concepts and tools;

-- Recognition and quality of youth work.
+- Quality development of youth work.

 - "Better knowledge" – aiming to establish a clear picture of current and upcoming challenges and trends in participation for all young people, based on research evidence, sociological and statistical analysis and input from within and beyond the youth sector;